fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3c.md

 Read now chapters on [collections](https://docs.mongodb.com/manual/core/databases-and-collections/) and [documents](https://docs.mongodb.com/manual/core/document/) from the MongoDB manual to get a basic idea how a document database stores the data.

 Naturally, you can install and run MongoDB on your own computer.
 However, the internet is also full of Mongo database services that you can use.
 Our preferred MongoDB provider in this course will be [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).

-<i>If you have already configured mlab, you can continue to use it with instructions from [last year's course material](https://fullstackopen.github.io/osa3/).</i>

 Once you've created and logged into your account, Atlas will recommend creating a cluster: